 When should a Jacksonville solar installer use a zone vs a background WilDi delivery?

 WilDi Maps has three tiers.
-Background ($0.20 per GPS-verified delivery, city-wide rotation) is the broad-awareness bottom-of-funnel layer for the 6–12 month nurture cycle that defines residential solar — most leads close 60–180 days after first contact, so brand presence across the whole metro keeps you top-of-mind through the comparison phase.
+Background (from $0.25 per GPS-verified delivery, city-wide rotation) is the broad-awareness layer for the 6-12 month nurture cycle that defines residential solar.
+Most leads close 60-180 days after first contact, so brand presence across the whole metro keeps you top-of-mind through the comparison phase.
 Zone (1-sq-mile neighborhood cluster, hyper-local premium) is the right tier once you have a few visible installations on a street: solar diffuses through neighborhoods because one rooftop array drives the next five sales, and zone targeting saturates the cluster around your installed footprint.
 Tunnel (1-mile road strip) makes sense for high-traffic corridors past your office or a job site.
 The recommended mix for solar is zone plus background.

 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay a fixed rate each time your message is delivered to a real phone moving through a real street segment you've leased — starting at $0.20 per delivery on the background tier.
+You pay a fixed rate each time your message is delivered to a real phone moving through a real street segment you own, starting at from $0.25 per delivery on the background tier.
 The delivery is GPS-verified, meaning the device was physically present in the corridor at the time of delivery.
 No bots, no off-screen impressions, no auction, no Middleman Tax.
 When a driver claims your offer, they can route turn-by-turn directly to your business, click through to your website, or open your in-app page.
-CPVD replaces the impression-based pricing (CPM) and shared-lead pricing that hides 30–50% of a solar installer's ad budget in intermediary fees.
+CPVD replaces the impression-based pricing (CPM) and shared-lead pricing that hides 30-50% of a solar installer's ad budget in intermediary fees.

 How does neighborhood diffusion change Jacksonville solar marketing?